jesse-d-marder/personal-codeup-project/README.md

 4. You should be able to run predict_crypto.ipynb.

 ### Key Findings
+- Average log returns vary widely depending on the day of the week and month of the year
+- Returns do not appear to follow any seasonal tendencies
+- No features exhibit strong correlation with the regression target
+- Lag and autocorrelation plots of log returns do not show that future returns are correlation with past returns
+- Lag and autocorrelation plots of close price show a correlation with lags <50
+- The Decision Tree Regressor with default hyperparameters and standard train/validate/test split performed best on an average trade basis, but based on what appears to be severe overfitting (0 RMSE on train) will not be used on test.
+Linear Regression shows the best performance based on average trade and did not exhibit overfitting.
+This model will be tested on the withheld test data set.
+- Most models did worse than the baselines.
+- Single Step forecasting did worse than nearly every model forecasting using the standard train/validate/test split method.
+- Higher accuracy and lower RMSE scores did not always result in a better performing model on an average trade basis.
+- The ARMA model did not show superior performance relative to the machine learning models.

 ### Conclusion and Recommendations
+- Forecasting accuracy is highly variable across the different models tested for predicting Bitcoin returns.
+All models except two exhibited positive average trade performance and regression models outperformed classification models.
+The ARMA (2,1) model was inferior to the regression models but generally superior to the classification models.
+- The top model based on the highest average trade value and without overfitting from train to validate was Linear Regression with default hyperparameters.
+When used on the test set average trade dropped from 84 to 38, over 50% decrease but, encouragingly still positive.
+- Performing single step forecasts resulted in inferior performance vs multi-step (using a 50/30/20% train/validate/test split).
+For the top model average trade decreased by $40.
+- Returns do not appear to follow any seasonal tendencies

 ### Future work
 - Explore other features and feature combinations that may be predictive of returns.
 The original paper also included blockchain information (such as on-chain volume, active addresses, and block sizes) as inputs, though for most of the most successful models only returns, volatility, and daily dummies were actually used.
 - Test additional hyperparameters for the models and different algorithms.
 Based on time and resource constraints some models used in the paper could not be tested, particularly for the single-step prediction method.
 - Test Ethereum and Litecoin.
 This data was original downloaded and intended to be tested but due to time constraints was not.